Mobile Operation

 $ cd ~/interbotix_ws/src/aloha/scripts/

 You should now be able to teleoperate both sets of arms.
+When you finish, place the leader arms in their cradles.
 Press Ctrl + C on the teleoperation terminal to stop teleoperation.
-Place the leader arms in their cradles.

 Tip